Debasish-87/End-to-End-Quality-Intelligence-Framework/README.md

-# End-to-End Quality Intelligence Framework (QE 1.0)
+# End-to-End Quality Intelligence Framework ( QE 2.0 )

-A production-grade Quality Engineering platform that elevates test automation into **release-level quality intelligence**, enabling data-driven Go/No-Go decisions through CI/CD pipelines, critical test analysis, and centralized Allure dashboards.
+A production-grade Quality Engineering platform ( QE 2.0 ) that elevates test automation into **release-level quality intelligence**, enabling data-driven Go/No-Go decisions through CI/CD pipelines, critical test analysis, and centralized Allure dashboards.

 ---

 ## Executive Summary

-The **End-to-End Quality Intelligence Framework** represents a QE 1.0 maturity model, where automation is no longer limited to test execution but becomes an **integral input to release decisions**.
+The **End-to-End Quality Intelligence Framework** represents a ( QE 2.0 ) maturity model, where automation is no longer limited to test execution but becomes an **integral input to release decisions**.

 This framework was evolved from a full-stack automation system into a **decision-oriented quality platform**, reflecting how modern product organizations implement Quality Engineering at scale.